Consteel/manual/docs/manual/1_0_general-description/1_2_the-main-window.md

 <!-- wp:paragraph {"editorskit":{"indent":60,"devices":false,"desktop":true,"tablet":true,"mobile":true,"loggedin":true,"loggedout":true,"acf_visibility":"","acf_field":"","acf_condition":"","acf_value":"","migrated":false,"unit_test":false}} -->

-In the case of a connected Tekla model (previously Tekla import or export is needed), the connected Tekla model can be updated and modified acc. to the actual ConSteel model.
+In the case of a connected Tekla model (previously Tekla import or export is needed), the connected Tekla model can be updated and modified acc. to the actual Consteel model.
 See more: **_[Tekla model update](../2_0_file-handling/2_3_tekla-structures-model-import-export-and-update.md)_**.

 <!-- /wp:paragraph -->